 - After you’ve detected the leak and stopped the flow, give us a call!

 - Something you can do in order to keep using your toilet even with the stop valve closed due to you having found a leak, is to fill about a gallon of water in any type of container, and after you’re done using the toilet you heavily empty this container into the pool until the water goes down.
-This is a temporary solution, until the problem is fixed.
+This is a temporary solution according to a plumber near me until the problem is fixed.

 We hope this helps for you to be able to better manage your toilet and issues that arise in regard to a leak coming from it.
 Remember, the more you pay mind to these type of things, the less likely you run the risk of incurring any extra expenses or inconveniences that come along with them.